ekcmert/myProjects/readme.txt

-These are some of my homeworks and projects in Sabanci University's CS courses.
-It contains c++ data structure programs and a data science project which practises EDA and machine learning methods in Pyhton.
+These are some of my homeworks and projects from Sabanci University and Vrije Universiteit Amsterdam's CS courses.
+It contains c++ data structure programs and algorithms, a data science project which practises EDA and machine learning methods in Pyhton, fully functional Linux based shell.